JesseRodriguezAvila/Hand_to_Emoji/README.md

 The project consist of 5 steps:
 1. collecting our own data
 2. labeling (Image annotation)
+3. split our custom data into training and testing sets
-3. create label_map.pbtxt
+4. create label_map.pbtxt
-4. create train.record and test.record
+5. create train.record and test.record
-5. fine-tune tensorflowws pre-trained model SSD MobileNetV2
+6. fine-tune tensorflowws pre-trained model SSD MobileNetV2
-6. Train model: SSD MobileNetV2
+7. Train model: SSD MobileNetV2
-7. real-time detections of our hand gestures
+8. real-time detections of our hand gestures

-## collecting our own data
+## STEP 1.) collecting our own custom dataset

-For the collection of our data we used Python3 and openCV
+For the collection of our data we used Python3 and openCV.

+we created a jupyter notbook file called dataset_capture.ipynb

+In this file a function data_collect(label, num_images) can be envoked which will allows us to take n number of image for a handpose.

+## STEP 2.)
+We used the open-source labelImg.py package to manually apply an image annotation to all of our collected images

+## Step 3.)
+Creating label_map.pbtxt